madcodemonkey/MongoDB/README.md

 # Docker Folder
 Contains a docker compose file for getting a Mongo DB up and running locally.

-# ChangeMonitoringExample1 (console app)
+# ConsoleChangeMonitoringExample1
-Shows how to monitor MongoDB for changes.
+A console application that shows how to monitor MongoDB for changes.

-# SimpleCrudExample1 (console app)
+# ConsoleSimpleCrudExample1
-Shows a simple CRUD example for adding documents to the Mongo DB instances created by the Docker Compose file in the Docker folder.
+A console application that shows a simple CRUD example for adding documents to the Mongo DB instances created by the Docker Compose file in the Docker folder.

 # WebApiCrudExample1 (web api)
+A web api application that shows:
-- Shows a simple CRUD example for adding documents to the Mongo DB instance.
+- CRUD example for adding documents to the Mongo DB instance.
-- Also shows integration tests for the web api.
+- Integration tests for the web api that actually call the exposed endpoints